bdsp-core/Morphological-Prediction-of-CPAP-Associated-Acute-Respiratory-Instability/README_figures.md

 - **Self-Similarity (SS) Output Analysis:** Examine SS metrics and relate them to apnea indices and CPAP success.

 ## Download
-- Go to the BDSP.io website and find the project: Morphological Prediction of CPAP Associated Acute Respiratory Instability (Self Similarity)
+- Go to the BDSP.io website and find the project: "Morphological Prediction of CPAP Associated Acute Respiratory Instability (Self Similarity)"
 - Download the following 2 files:
 - `mgh_histogram_bars_03_20_2023_all.zip` (contains all computed histograms, required to recreate the figures from intermediate data)
 - `split_rec_labels.hf5` (contains the respiratory event labels for all PSG recordings used in this publication)